 Effective the week of July 6, those who collect the Old Age Security benefit as well as the Guaranteed Income Supplement will see a boost in the amount of money they receive.
 The OAS is being boosted by $300 and the GIS by $200.

-The Canada Mortgage and Housing Corporation is tightening its rules around mortgage insurance.
-Effective July 1, would-be homeowners who can't provide a down payment of at least 20% will require a credit score of 680 instead of the previous 600 to secure mortgage insurance from the corporation.
+The Canada Mortgage and Housing Corporation has tightened its rules around mortgage insurance.
+Effective July 1, would-be homeowners who can't provide a down payment of at least 20% now require a credit score of 680 instead of the previous 600 to secure mortgage insurance from the corporation.

 Ontarians will be charged a fixed electricity rate between June and November of 12.8 cents per kWh.
-There is some disgruntlement around how this could result in higher hydro bills.
-The provincial government is also implementing the COVID-19 Energy Assistance Program, which is a one-time payment to help consumers pay off electricity debt they incurred during the pandemic.
+The provincial government has also implemented the COVID-19 Energy Assistance Program, which is a one-time payment to help consumers pay off electricity debt they incurred during the pandemic.